ComputeCanada/magic_castle/docs/README.md

 **default value**: `"default"`

-Indicate the name of the [Incus storage pool](https://linuxcontainers.org/incus/docs/main/howto/storage_pools/) that will be used to create the instance root disk and the shared filesystems.
+Indicates the name of the [Incus storage pool](https://linuxcontainers.org/incus/docs/main/howto/storage_pools/) that will be used to create the instance root disk and the shared filesystems.

 **Post build modification effect**: rebuild all instance and filesystems.